The essays are a key aspect of your application and are designed to inspire thoughtful reflection.

 What do we mean by “optional”?
 We mean you have the opportunity to choose.
 If you feel that you’ve already described your contributions well in other areas of the application, congratulations, you’re done!
 If not, feel free to use this opportunity to tell us more.

-Question: Think about a time in the past few years you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
-What was your impact?
-What made it significant to you or to others?
+Question: Think about a time in the past five years you’ve created a significant positive impact, whether in professional, extracurricular, civic, or academic settings.
+What was the situation, what did you do, and what was the impact?

 Qualities of Exceptional Essays

-Exceptional essays are authentic: Write about what you are compelled to tell us, not what you believe the admission committee wants to hear.
+Exceptional essays are authentic: Write about what you are compelled to tell us, not what you believe the admissions committee wants to hear.
 In addition, they:

 - Indicate self-awareness and acknowledge areas for growth opportunities